saimn/sigal/README.rst

 * Parallel processing.
 * MIT licensed.

-The idea behind Sigal is to ease the use of the javascript librairies like galleria_.
-These librairies do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate html pages.
+The idea behind Sigal is to ease the use of the javascript libraries like galleria_.
+These libraries do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate HTML pages.

 Sigal is compatible with Python 2.7 and 3.3+.

 Links :

 * Latest documentation on the website_
-* Source, issues and pull requests on Github_
+* Source, issues and pull requests on GitHub_
 * Releases on PyPI_
 * ``#sigal`` on Freenode, or with the webchat_ interface.
 * `Mailing list`_ at Librelist (Archives_).